agustin125/SOS-wallet/README.md

 Open a Pull Request.

 Please review our CONTRIBUTING.md (if you plan to add one) for detailed guidelines.

-## 📦  Install project

-`npm install`

-## 📄 Configure Environment Variables

-Create a .env file in the root directory of your project.
-You can use the provided .env.example file as a template.

-`cp .env.example .env`

-## 🏃 Run project

-`npm run start`

 ## 🪲 Run tests